 If you love children and have a passion for food, the EBRPPS Child Nutrition program may be the right place for you to begin your career path.
 Working with Child Nutrition offers many opportunities for advancement of your career, but generally requires little in the ways of skills and specialized experience to get started.
 On-the-job training will be provided.

 Studies show that children who eat breakfast at the start of their school day have higher math and reading scores and are overall better students.
-Find out more about the national program at Breakfastintheclassroom.org or see the attachments below:
+Find out more about the national program at Breakfastintheclassroom.org.

 Lunch menus are printed in the local newspaper, announced on the local television during the early morning shows, and posted in all school cafeterias.